 We seek to provide students with a broad understanding of Greco-Roman antiquity as a whole; a working knowledge of the specialized tools and techniques needed for research in the field; and familiarity with methodologies developed in other disciplines that are relevant to Classical Studies.
 Duke is particularly fortunate in faculty and resources that allow direct contact with the textual and material foundations of our knowledge of antiquity.
 A flexible program of courses can thus be arranged.
 After course work is completed, an integral part of the training is teaching experience, in courses in Classical Studies and in Greek and Latin.

-The department cooperates with others at Duke that share our interests, such as Art, Art History and Visual Studies, History, Philosophy, Political Science, Religion, and the Program in Women's Studies.
+The department cooperates with others at Duke that share our interests, such as Art, Art History and Visual Studies, History, Philosophy, Political Science, Religion, and Gender, Sexuality & Feminist Studies.
 We have close ties to the faculty, students, and resources of the University of North Carolina at Chapel Hill, with whom we collaborate in the Consortium for Classical and Mediterranean Archaeology (CCMA).
 Our faculty and students are integral both to Duke’s Center for Late Ancient Studies, and to Duke’s Center for Medieval and Renaissance Studies.
 We are institutional members of the American School of Classical Studies at Athens, the American Academy in Rome, and the American Research Center in Turkey.

 The department encourages all graduate students to take advantage of its extensive research materials, which include the collection of Duke papyri; the collection of Greek and Latin manuscripts in the Rubinstein Rare Book and Manuscripts Library; and the ancient collections in the Nasher Museum of Art.